vorakl/vbl/README.rst

     source <(wget -qO - http://lib-sh.vorakl.name/files/common)

-For instance, it can be used as following
+For instance, it can be used as follows:

 .. code-block:: bash

     #!/bin/bash

     main() {
-        source <(curl -sSL fhttp://lib-sh.vorakl.name/files/common)
+        source <(curl -sSLf fhttp://lib-sh.vorakl.name/files/common)

         # add your code here
     }